defndaines/kiroku/countries-watched.md

-# Countries I've Watches Movies From or About
+# Countries I've Watches Movies from or About

 For several of these countries, I've watched multiple things, but I'm only listing a recent or best selection to keep things simple.
 Any country where I've watched more than ten movies or shows I'll mark with a star (\*).

+Count: 74

 - [x] China\*: [Crouching Tiger, Hidden Dragon](https://www.imdb.com/title/tt0190332/) _臥虎藏龍_
 - [x] India: [The White Tiger](https://www.imdb.com/title/tt6571548/); [Lagaan: Once Upon a Time in India](https://www.imdb.com/title/tt0169102/); [Pagglait](https://www.imdb.com/title/tt11142762/)